Alex Ferguson is ready to party like its 1999 when Robin van Persie joins Manchester United.

 PFA and FWA player of the year last term thanks to an astonishing 37-goal haul, at 29, Van Persie represents Ferguson’s most high-profile purchase since the arrival of Dimitar Berbatov from Tottenham in 2008.

-Even one of the players whose place is threatened expressed his delight, with Welbeck keen to welcome Van Persie into the United fold.
+And even one of the players whose place is threatened expressed his delight, with Welbeck keen to welcome Van Persie into the fold.

 Van Persie’s injury record is not great and United need the striker to retain his fitness if they are to get the best out of him.

 The difficulties Berbatov has had at United, where he will surely now leave, are proof that not every Ferguson signing is a success and there will be some fans who wonder at the purchase given the perceived weaknesses that still exists in midfield.

 However, without question, it has restored a sense of pride to Old Trafford, as the Red Devils aim to try and wrest the title from City’s grasp.